nwtgck/trans-server-akka/README.md

 ### Usage of `deletable`

-All bellow are valid usage.
+All bellow are valid usages.

 ```bash
 'https://trans-akka.herokuapp.com/?deletable'